By Scott MacClelland

 The company’s student corps opened the matinee with Flocking, choreographed by Marika Brussel and inspired by birds flocking over Monterey Bay.
 The seven young ladies, grouped mostly in twos and threes, ‘flapped’ their wings up and down most gracefully.
 That short piece was followed by another, Erica Klein’s own Oh Darling, a solo of exceptional athleticism and physical expression.
 Klein is an ambitious high school senior who divides her time between Monterey and Los Angeles.

-Lasting three timJenn_Oct13es as long, Coupling: Cycles 1-3, choreographed in 2013 by Jenn Logan (pictured), featured Katrina Amerine and Scot Tupper in a complicated love sequence, warmly together, in conflict, then reconciled again.
+Lasting three times as long, Coupling: Cycles 1-3, choreographed in 2013 by Jenn Logan (pictured), featured Katrina Amerine and Scot Tupper in a complicated love sequence, warmly together, in conflict, then reconciled again.
 (All three are members of the Nancy Evans Dance Theatre in Pasadena.)

 Some of the students then joined the pros for Dawn, designed by Brussel to the music of Requiem by Lenny Tristano as played by the Ethel String Quartet.
 (The middle part of the music turned quite jazzy.)
 The company opened the ballet, which then gave rise to a substantial solo and finally a return of the group which put on a vivid show of hand gestures.